-- Myrtle Solar personnel and contractors shall notify the CIP Senior Manager of any actual or suspected Cyber Security Incidents. - CIP Senior Manager or Delegate shall: - o Take appropriate actions to respond to Cyber Security Incidents - Notify the Asset Manager of all Cyber Security Incidents. - Coordinate with the Asset Manager on Cyber Security Incident investigation, classification, reporting, response, recovery, and mitigation. - Site personnel and Myrtle Solar's designated site IT support and/or vendor support team shall assist in the investigation, classification, reporting, response, recovery, and mitigation of Cyber Security Incidents as requested. - Site security personnel shall coordinate with the CIP Senior Manager (or delegate) and Operations Supervisor on Cyber Security Incident investigation, classification, reporting, response, recovery, and mitigation. - CIP Senior Manager or Delegate shall: - Ensure that a Cyber Security Incident Response Exercise is performed at least: - once every 36 months for sites without Medium Impact BES Cyber Systems and - and that the Cyber Security Incident Plan is updated with any changes or updates within 60 calendar days of the change. - Ensure that, if need, the CSIRP is updated with 180 calendar days after completion of a Cyber Security Incident Response Plan test or action Reportable Cyber Security Incident.
+- Cutlass personnel and contractors shall notify the Site Management of any actual or suspected Cyber Security Incidents. - Site Management must: - Take appropriate actions to respond to Cyber Security Incidents - Notify the Asset Manager and CIP Senior Manager (or delegate) of all Cyber Security Incidents. - Coordinate with the Asset Manager and CIP Senior Manager (or delegate) on Cyber Security Incident investigation, classification, reporting, response, recovery, and mitigation. - Security personnel and Cutlass's Technical/IT Support team shall assist in the investigation, classification, reporting, response, recovery, and mitigation of Cyber Security Incidents as requested. - Site Management shall coordinate with the CIP Senior Manager (or delegate) and Operations Supervisor on Cyber Security Incident investigation, classification, reporting, response, recovery, and mitigation. - CIP Senior Manager or Delegate shall: - Coordinate with the Site Management on Cyber Security Incident investigation, classification, reporting, response, recovery, and mitigation. - Ensure that a Cyber Security Incident Response Exercise is performed at least: - once every 36 months for sites without Medium Impact BES Cyber Systems.
+(See CTS-P003 Low Impact Methodology) and - and that the Cyber Security Incident Plan is updated with any changes or updates within 60 calendar days of the change. - Ensure that, if need, the CSIRP is updated with 180 calendar days after completion of a Cyber Security Incident Response Plan test or action Reportable Cyber Security Incident.